 05 of 09

 Who needs sunshine and sand to build a castle?
 Take advantage of the white stuff in your backyard and host a snow-castle building party.
 For this party, guests should come bundled up and prepared to spend some time outside where they will use beach pails, shovels and a variety of carving tools to create castles made of snow.
-Whether you turn the event into a castle-sculpting contest or have the kids work together to create one large snow castle, this party just may have them begging to stay... outdoors.
+Whether you turn the event into a castle-sculpting contest or have the kids work together to create one large snow castle, this party just may have them begging to stay outdoors.
+You can even use food coloring to paint the snow and bring some color to the castles.

 06 of 09

 As if snow weren't already magical enough, along came Queen Elsa and her spectacular ice powers to enchant kids of all ages.
-A party based on Disney's Frozen movie is the perfect wintertime theme for your little one's birthday celebration.
+Having a party based on Disney's Frozen movie is the perfect wintertime theme for your little one's birthday celebration.

 07 of 09